pieofcode1/adb-iac/infra/README.md

 - Ensure the access connector is properly configured

 ### Network Issues
-- Verify subnet delegation is properly configured
+- This deployment uses public endpoints by default
+- Ensure your network allows outbound access to Azure Databricks control plane
+- Check firewall rules if accessing from corporate networks
-- Check NSG rules are not blocking traffic
+- For VNet-injected deployments, verify subnet delegation and NSG rules
-- Ensure no conflicts with existing VNet address spaces

 ### Permission Issues
 - Verify Azure AD permissions for Terraform service principal